 No matter how we look at it, some moments should be characterized as wild tourism (i.e., a form tourism based solely on interaction with wildlife and which in this case do not carry any sense of respect to the species).
 As a matter of fact, knowing what we know, just being there in those conditions was probably not ethical.
 It seems harsh, but in light of the explanations and the science behind, it’s rather clear now, no?

-Now we might wonder if there is such a thing as ecotourism or even sustainable tourism when it comes to red ape tourism.
+Now we might wonder if there is such a thing as eco-tourism or even sustainable tourism when it comes to red ape tourism.
 We think so.
 According to few scientists and experts: Ecotourism has been recognized as being a potential savior for wildlife, as it can be a potentially viable industry that does not depend on physical resource extraction.
 It may also result in an enhanced appreciation of wildlife and ‘wild’ (undeveloped by humans) environments, education, and work opportunities for the local people.
 Increasing conservation awareness can also serve as a major tool to generating momentum that can then convince government officials to take action.
 Perhaps most importantly it can work to help change the attitudes of the local communities to better appreciate and value their environment and thus have them working to conserve their own land ([DD07],[HG14]).

-It is clear and accepted that wildlife tourism has to be regulated, conservation has to come in the forefront and be the driver [ME10].
+It is clear and accepted that wildlife tourism has to be regulated, conservation has to come to the forefront and be the driver [ME10].
 Indeed wild/unregulated tourism is widely recognized to be very damaging if managed improperly.
-Negative impacts [ME10] include destruction of habitats, alteration of behaviors, altered pattern of habitat usage, disease transmission, and even increased chance of poaching through over-habituation, most of which being observable with Bukit’s semi wilds (poaching excepted since these orangutans bring money to the area).
+Negative impacts [ME10] include the destruction of habitats, alteration of behaviors, the altered pattern of habitat usage, disease transmission, and even increased the chance of poaching through over-habituation, most of which being observable with Bukit’s semi wilds (poaching excepted since these orangutans bring money to the area).
 It is also important to note that by persisting in behaving in a way that is detrimental to the Bukit’s semi wild orangutans, the price to pay is that few have been sent back to a life in captivity to prevent them from raiding or harassing tourists [OIC11].
 For sure, Bukit’s great ape tourism needs to change.
 And we see no reason why it can’t, as the local community has the infrastructure in place, as well as they have the knowledge.

 We have to reiterate that we did not come as well prepared as we could have been.
-In a sense you never are totally and optimally prepared when it comes to eco/wildlife tourism.
+In a sense, you never are totally and optimally prepared when it comes to eco/wildlife tourism.
 Again, we did not realize that the first few hours of the first day of our 4-days jungle trek would be passing through the territories of the local semi wilds.
 Therefore we did not anticipate and set our mind for an encountering that day.
 It’s most likely a different problem than for most tourists, as sighting orangutans was not our primary goal.
-But still it was our mistake, because after all this is what Bukit is known for: unregulated orangutan tourism.
+But still it was our mistake because after all this is what Bukit is known for: unregulated orangutan tourism.
 People come here wanting to get a sight of them “in the wild”.
 And that is exactly what the problem is all about with wildlife tourism: the expectation of guaranteed sightings.

 Our behavior and expectations as tourists have to change as well.
 We have to let go of this feeling of entitlement that wildlife has to be there where we want to find it for us to consume visually.
-Instead we should recognize that it is a true privilege and gift to be in their presence.
+Instead, we should recognize that it is a true privilege and gift to be in their presence.

 We keep hearing that we can’t protect what we don’t connect with through a ‘direct’ experience, there justifying a realm of human behaviors that damage that very wildlife that we say we love.
 We disagree: empathy and knowledge are the keys to protecting wildlife, not a direct (and too often intrusive) experience with an animal.
-Otherwise the blue whale and a plethora of other species that keep away from us and that can’t be caged are doomed to be forgotten species –which is not the case.
+Otherwise, the blue whale and a plethora of other species that keep away from us and that can’t be caged are doomed to be forgotten species –which is not the case.

 Only when scientists, wildlife experts and practitioners, and individuals come-and-work together can tourism make sense ecologically, ethically and as a result be beneficial for the local communities, for us as visitors, for the preservation and conservation of our red siblings.
 At Earthwise Aware, we believe that it can happen: that’s the whole point of what we’re doing.